Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Note the light D at camera left has its body rotated 180 degrees backwards, to aim its sensor (by battery door) towards the commander at camera.
 Sometimes the light's sensor is hidden behind the umbrella, which is not good for line of sight to the commander.
 Certainly there can be problems, but umbrellas are normally pretty close, and often work fine anyway - if at close range like here.
 Regular main and fill lights, for close portrait or tabletop, normally seem little problem when close, but hiding the background light behind the subject is doomed.
 Often for tabletop work, the umbrellas are even slightly behind the camera (at the side of camera, slightly farther back than camera), and this close position always works - reflects back from subject and background I suppose.
 The commander signals are weak, and my notion is that close reflections can be strong enough, but distant reflections are hopeless.
 Keep an eye on it though, not all things work.
 It really should be line of sight, and distance hurts.

-Next, from tripod position, a 70-200mm lens is zoomed tight at 200mm individually on each of statues (from 10 feet - extreme, but to provide access to both ends of the table).
+Next, from tripod position, a 70-200mm lens is zoomed tight at 200mm, and individually aimed left and right at each of statues (from 10 feet - extreme, but to provide access to both ends of the table).
 All settings always the same though.
 The camera aim was just rotated and the shutter button pressed again.
 Nothing else changed, except of course, now the TTL system is individually metering and setting both lights for each smaller area which it sees when aimed at it.
-Saying, regardless of position or distance, the light at left is always a couple of stops weaker than the light at right (simply because I said so for ratio - seems like magic).
+Saying, regardless of position or distance, the light at left is always a couple of stops weaker than the light at right (simply because I said so for ratio - and the gradient shading tones this adds seems like magic).

 You might notice the histogram data graph is not very close to the right edge, even on these white objects.
 This white barely makes 200 on a 255 scale.
 Looks better, in this case.
 Don't overdo exposure, the histogram is not a light meter.
 Notice the small shadows on table caused by the statue base.
 In both statues, the left side shadow is darker because left light is weaker fill, set to be -2 EV.
 Right side shadow is weaker, hard to see even, because right light is stronger, filling the other ones shadow.
 Neither statue has a proper main/fill relationship.
 The left statue just has two side lights, and right statue has a backwards ratio (frontal "fill" stronger than side main).
 Normally the main light is at 45 degrees, and weaker fill is the frontal light, but which is backwards here.
 But not bad though, it still has a ratio to show shading.